zyedidia/micro/runtime/help/copypaste.md

 `mouse` option off.
 The terminal, unlike micro, has no sense of different buffers/splits and what the different characters being displayed are.
-This means that for copying multiple lines using the terminal selection, you should first disable line numbers (turn off the `ruler` option), otherwise they might be part of your selection and copied.
+This means that for copying multiple lines using the terminal selection, you should first disable line numbers and diff indicators (turn off the `ruler` and `diffgutter` options), otherwise they might be part of your selection and copied.

 ## Recommendations